RaheemSaied/cybersecurity-portfolio/README.md

 Native Windows TCP telemetry exposed active network connections and associated process IDs.
 Sysmon Event ID 3 was not available on the endpoint despite a configured `NetworkConnect` filter, creating an important telemetry gap.

-The investigation therefore used available Windows and Sysmon process telemetry to attribute network activity while avoiding unsupported conclusions about the origin of individual connections.
+The investigation therefore used available Windows and Sysmon process telemetry to correlate network activity with available endpoint telemetry while avoiding unsupported conclusions about the origin of individual connections.

 ### SOC lesson